threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

 <h1> SSH Remote Connection</h1>

-In this Threefold Guide, we explore how to SSH into a 3node on Linux, MAC and Windows with either an IPv4 or a Planetary Network Connection.
+In this Threefold Guide, we explore how to SSH into a 3node on Linux, MAC and Windows with either an IPv4 or a Planetary Network connection.

 ***